 The video game industry has long been thought of as a “boys’ club.”
 Even before August of 2014, when the events of Gamergate painted a horrible picture of the worst case scenarios for women in the games arena, representation of women in games and a lack of female game developers left much to be desired.
+Sexism in video games continues to be a rampant issue.

 According to the International Game Developers Association, women make up 47% of the people playing video games, but only 22% of the people creating them.
 Likewise, women have been historically under- or misrepresented in games.
 Too often, female characters in games were (and still are) over-sexualized, cast as tired tropes like the “damsel in distress,” or used as reward fodder for gamers who would normally be expected to play males.